hilinc/puresurf-chrome-extension/PRIVACY_POLICY.md

-# Privacy Policy for PureSurf
+# Privacy Policy for PopupsBlocker

 **Last Updated: November 27, 2025**

 ## Data Collection

-PureSurf does not collect, store, or transmit any personal data or browsing information.
+PopupsBlocker does not collect, store, or transmit any personal data or browsing information.

 ## What the Extension Does

-PureSurf operates entirely locally on your device to:
+PopupsBlocker operates entirely locally on your device to:

 - Block cookie consent banners
 - Remove privacy policy popups